vero-nika-2828/GlottoLotto_Matching-game/README.md

 17. I want to know whether I won or lost when the game is finished
 18. I want to see my score
 19. I want to keep track of my score
-20. I want it to be clear that when my score gets saved
+20. I want it to be clear when my score gets saved
 21. I want to be able to control the music of the game

 ### Returning Visitor Goals